Provisions, Contingent Liabilities and Contingent Assets

 Exchange differences: Exchange differences are recognized as income or as expenses in the period in which they arise.

-Expenses pertaining to Policyholders have been shown in Revenue Account as per the limit prescribed in Expenses of Management Regulations 2023 and excess over the limit has been debited in the Profit & Loss Account.
+Expenses pertaining to Policyholders have been shown in Revenue Account as per the limit prescribed in Insurance Regulatory and Development Authority of India (Expenses of Management, including Commission, of Insurers) Regulations, 2024 and excess over the limit has been debited in the Profit & Loss Account.

--- Goods and Service Tax ("GST") collected is considered as a liability against which GST paid for eligible inputs services or goods, to the extent claimable, is adjusted and the net liability is remitted to.the'appropriate authority as stipulated.
-Unutilized .credits, if any, are carried forward for adjustment in subsequent periods.
+Goods and Services Tax ("GST”) collected is considered as a liability against which GST paid for eligible inputs services or goods, to the extent claimable, is adjusted and the net liability is remitted to the appropriate authority as stipulated.
+Unutilized credits, if any, are carried forward for adjustment in subsequent periods.
 GST paid for eligible input services not recoverable by way of credits are recognized in the Revenue account as expense.

 Pending Litigations